ALF-eV/Association/README.md

-# Society for the Advancement of small Software Projects
+# Society for the Advancement of small Research Software Projects

 # Verein zur Förderung kleiner Softwareprojekte